OpenGCX/BlueBIOS/README.md

 # Blue BIOS
 We've reached stable!
-This is an OpenComputers BIOS designed to compete with CyanBIOS.
+This is an OpenComputers BIOS designed to compete with Cyan BIOS.
 ## Functionality
 Blue BIOS has a lightweight EEPROM which will automatically download the bootloader (bl) binaries from the internet.
 Upon downloading, it'll save the binary to the drive for quick loading (but only if there is a drive).
 Blue BIOS also supports plugins under `/bios/plugins`.
 ## How to install